-Being more comfortable an open about money with strangers can help you communicate better with friends and family about money.
-It’s good practice and a key component to building your position of financial strength.
+Being more comfortable and open about money with strangers can help you communicate better with friends and family about money.
+It’s a good practice.

 Make sure you have a way to communicate with the buyer in case there are any last-second snafus.
 Most of the apps have good built-in messaging systems but there’s always text messages if you’re comfortable exchanging your number.

 Once you’ve got a few listings under your belt, you’ll be used to the workflow for creating postings on your platforms of choice—whether that’s apps or websites to sell your stuff locally.

 You can build it into a routine, a habit, as you acquire upgrades or improvements.
 We’ve incorporated this into our routines as you can see in our last monthly balance sheet as a bit of local sale side income showed up.
 We’ve tried to build a habit of using apps and websites to sell stuff locally into our consumer consumption cycle.